Authentication

 }

-The API key is set when you initialize the SDK:
+The API key can be set either when you initialize the SDK, or later.

 export class ExcitingSoda {